Mississippi now leads the world in mass incarceration

 Last year, Reeves signed legislation aimed at expanding parole eligibility to 3,000 more inmates, believing it could be a “net positive for Mississippi.”
 He later bragged about the significant reduction in inmates at Parchman.

-“I believe in second chances,” he said in an April 22, 2022, Teet.
+“I believe in second chances,” he said in an April 22, 2022, Tweet.
 “I trust my Parole Board appointees to make wise decisions.”

 But since his appointment of a new chairman in 2022, the numbers of paroles have declined.